djey47/tduf-next/doc/RE/bnk/README.md

 ### Common info header (8 bytes)

 - section data size as 4 bytes, unsigned integer
-- section checksum as 4 bytes, unsigned integer, that is first complement of `CRC32(dataBytes)`
+- section checksum as 4 bytes, unsigned integer, that is first complement of `CRC32(dataBytes[])`

 Game behaviour remains to be tested when putting wrong checksum for a section.

-### Padding string
+### Padding string (WTF)

-WTF...
 Every section and packed file end with a special, repeatable, padding string `STNICC2000 RULEZPADDING DATAS...-ORIC AND ATARI--COOL  MACHINES-`.
 Is this kind of alignment to improve file reading speed?

 It seems to be truncatable/replaceable though, but that has not been widely tested.
 Current TDUMT2 writer implementation does replace it btw ;)

 So necessary padding is calculated to satisfy a total length (data + padding) multiple of a block size.

 **In-between section padding**
-Every section + padding seem to have size multiple of 4.
+Every section + padding seem to have size multiple of *section* `blockSize` item in general header data.

 **In-between packed files padding**
-Every packed file + padding seem to have size multiple of 16 (or possibly `blockSize` item in general header data?).
+Every packed file + padding seem to have size multiple of *packed file* `blockSize` item in general header data.

 # Interesting notes

+## Limitations

+- Maximum packed file count per directory: 255

 ## Differences between TDU1/TDU2